leaflettuce/DSblog/content/posts/teradata.md

 ## TEAM DATA SNHUPERS
 SNHU provided the opportunity to take an experiential learning class focused on taking part of Teradata University Network's 2019 Data Challenge.
 This project worked with non-profit Hire Heroes USA and provided their client, marketing, interaction, and numerous other data sets for students to analyze.
 The open-ended goal was to select one or two business problems proposed by HH USA and mine the data for answers.
 My team conducts this project in a typical data life-cycle approach: Source Data, Clean, EDA, Analyze, Model, Visualize, Communicate, and Iterate these where needed.
 Our final presentation leverages not only trends found in HH USA data but also external sources to provide suggestions to continued growth in the near future.
 <br>
-NOTE: This Project Summary will be vague in regard to the data and results to ensure confidentiality of Hire Heroes USA.
+<br>NOTE: This Project Summary will be vague in regard to the data and results to ensure confidentiality of Hire Heroes USA.
 <br><br>

 ## Background